About the Abrams Falls Trail

 From the parking area, enter the forest and cross the wooden bridge at Abrams Creek.
 The trail leads right 0.5 mile to the Elijah Oliver Place and left to begin the hike to Abrams Falls.

 The trail to Abrams Falls parallels Abrams Creek most of the way, except when Abrams Creek twists left from Arbutus Ridge to form a nearly one-mile loop resembling a “horseshoe,” a stretch of the creek that has always been populated with trout fishermen when we’ve passed.
-At mile 2.5 you will cross Wilson Branch and take the short side trail to the falls.
+At mile 2.5, you will cross Wilson Branch and take the short side trail to the falls.

-Hiking The Great Smoky Mountains National Park
+Cades Cove Hiking Trail in the Great Smoky Mountains National Park